casvdrest/enumerator.agda/README.md

 Accompanying artefact for the CPP '21 submission 'Certified Generic Enumeration Principles'

+Familiar with Agda?
 Head over to `src/Everything.agda` for a quick overview of all the definitions used in the paper.

+## Compilation

+You can run `make` in this directory to compile `Everything.agda`, which imports all definitions used in the paper.
+See [Agda's documentation](https://agda.readthedocs.io/en/v2.6.1.1/) for more information on how to compile `.agda` source files.

+## Browsable HTML

+Open `html/Everything.html` in a webbrowser to browse throught the code interactively.